lmiller1990/vue-testing-handbook/src/vuex-in-components-mutations-and-getters.md

 })
 ```

 This is a lot more compact than the previous example.
-No `localVue`, no `Vuex` - instead of mocking the function, in the previous where we did `testMutation = jest.fn()`, we actually mock the `dispatch` itself.
+No `localVue`, no `Vuex` - instead of mocking the function, in the previous where we did `testMutation = jest.fn()`, we actually mock the `dispatch` function itself.
 Since `$store.dispatch` is just a regular JavaScript function, we are able to do this.
 Then we assert the correct action handler, `testAction`, is the first argument, and the second argument, the payload, is correct.
 We don't care what the action actually does - that can be tested in isolation.
 The goal of this test is to simply verify that clicking a button dispatches the correct action with payload.

-Whether you use a real store, or a the more compact mock store, is down to personal preference.
+Whether you use a real store or a mock store is your tests is down to personal preference.
 Both are correct.
 The important thing is you are testing your components.

 ### Conclusion